vivek-appscms/linguistto/translate/kinyarwanda-to-english.md

 ---
 layout: translate
 fileName: kinyarwanda_to_english
 from: rw
 to: en
 permalink: kinyarwanda-to-english-sentence-translation
+tool: kinyarwanda-to-english-sentence-translation
 ---